 If you are a conditional resident or permanent resident, you can file an application to replace or renew your resident card.
 You have to file Form I-90.
 Conditional residents are people who were married to U.S. citizens for less than 2 years when they were approved for resident status.
-It will probably take about 9 months for your card to arrive.
+It could take more than a year for your card to arrive.